Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: Abstract

 \section{Abstract}

-We report the on-wafer characterization of $S$-parameters and microwave noise temperature ($T_{50}$) of discrete metamorphic InGaAs high electron mobility transistors (mHEMTs) at 40 K and 300 K over a range of drain-source voltages ($V_{DS}$).
-From these data, we extract a small-signal model and the drain noise temperature ($T_{d}$) at each bias and temperature which accounts for the variation of small-signal model parameters, noise impedance match, and noise generator temperatures under the various conditions.
-We find that $T_d$ follows a non-linear trend with $V_{DS}$ at both temperatures.
-These trends are interpreted by attributing drain noise to a thermal component associated with the channel resistance and a component due to real-space transfer (RST) of electrons from the channel to the barrier.
-Using this noise model, we find that RST contributes $\lesssim 5$\% to the drain noise at cryogenic temperatures when biased for minimum noise temperature.
-At 300 K, the contribution increases to over $\sim 60$\% of the total drain noise.
-This finding suggests that improving the confinement of electrons in the quantum well could enable room-temperature receivers with up to $\sim 30$\% lower noise temperatures by decreasing the contribution of RST to drain noise.
+We report the on-wafer characterization of $S$-parameters and microwave noise temperature ($T_{50}$) of discrete metamorphic InGaAs high electron mobility transistors (mHEMTs) at 40 K and 300 K and over a range of drain-source voltages ($V_{DS}$).
+From these data, we extract a small-signal model and the drain (output) noise current power spectral density ($S_{id}$) at each bias and temperature.
+This procedure enables $S_{id}$ to be obtained while accounting for the variation of small-signal model, noise impedance match, and other parameters under the various conditions.
+We find that the thermal noise associated with the channel conductance can only account for a portion of the measured output noise.
+Considering the variation of output noise with physical temperature and bias and prior studies of microwave noise in quantum wells, we hypothesize that a hot electron noise source based on real-space transfer of electrons from the channel to the barrier could account for the remaining portion of $S_{id}$.
+We suggest further studies to gain insights into the physical mechanisms.
+Finally, we calculate that the minimum HEMT noise temperature could be reduced by up to $\sim 50$\% and $\sim 30$\% at cryogenic temperature and room temperature, respectively, if the hot electron noise could be suppressed.